alyssadicarlo/sorting-visualizer/README.md

 # Sorting Algorithm Visualizer

 This web application was built using React.
 It provides a visual of various common sorting algorithms such as bubble sort, merge sort, and quick sort.
-This web app was deployed using Netlify, and the live version can be viewed at:
+This web app was deployed using Github Pages, and the live version can be viewed at:

 https://alyssadicarlo.github.io/sorting-visualizer/